rrw-zilliqa/dev-portal-2/zq2/docs/faq.md

 #### What about NFTs?

-Please don't transfer your Zilliqa NFTs to EVM addresses for now!
-They are (probably) rescuable using the interwork protocol right now, and we will address this in our next release, but it's best not to test that.
+Please don't transfer your ZRC-1 or ZRC-6 Zilliqa NFTs to EVM addresses for now!
+You will be unable to do anything with them when they have been transferred and, though you are likely to be able to transfer them back to your Zilliqa wallet via the interop route described above, doing so is risky.

 #### How about transferring ERC-20s and other tokens to ZIL API address?